PrabhuRakshitha/PrabhuRakshitha/README.md

 ## 📌 About Me
 - 💻 Currently working at **Pantheon** as a Backend Engineer
 - 🏗️ Experience building scalable systems & microservices
-- 🛠️ Worked on metering, entitlement, and billing systems
+- 🛠️ Working on entitlement, and billing systems
 - 🔍 Exploring **GraphQL federation** and **OpenMeter**
 - 🎯 Focused on **performance optimization** and **system reliability**